mibaratto/mibaratto/README.md

-## Fullstack Developer | Javascript, React, NodeJS & Typescript  👩‍💻
+## Fullstack Developer | Javascript, React, & Typescript  👩‍💻

 I recently finished the Labenu bootcamp.
 Currently, on the next step of my learning journey, I'm at ReDI school in Berlin 🤓